hawz/contacts-app/README.md

 # Simple AngularJS Contacts app

 ## Simple SPA
-It's a single `main.js` file, I know it could be structured way better, it's not a complex project, but just simple thing to show how to use basically all the features provided by AngularJS
+It's a single `main.js` file, I know it could be structured way better, it's not a complex project, just a simple thing to show how to use all the features provided by AngularJS

 - Controllers
 - Routing using `ui.router`